As the Palaces Burn

-As the Palaces Burn is the third studio album by American heavy metal band Lamb of God, released under Prosthetic Records on May 6, 2003.
+As the Palaces Burn is the second studio album by American heavy metal band Lamb of God (third overall counting Burn the Priest), released under Prosthetic Records on May 6, 2003.
 The album was produced by Devin Townsend and the band itself, and received considerably more airplay than their previous effort, with three singles.
 As of 2013, As The Palaces Burn has sold 270,000 copies since its original release, according to Nielsen SoundScan.

 The band released a 10th anniversary edition of the album on November 11, 2013, with all songs in the album being remixed and remastered, alongside three bonus demo tracks.
 The 10th-anniversary edition of the album sold around 6,400 copies in the United States in its first week of release to land at position No. 64 on Billboard 200 chart.

 Lamb of God has released two documentaries under the same name: one alongside the release of the album in 2003, and another in 2014, which focused on the band's 2012 world tour and the death of a fan, leading to the arrest and acquittal of Randy Blythe in Prague.

 In celebration of the albums 20th anniversary the band played it in its entirety at the 2023 Milwaukee Metal Fest.

+In 2013, the staff of Loudwire included the main riff of the song "11th Hour" in their list of "the 10 Best Metal Riffs of the 2000s".